BurdetteLamar/AboutRuby/core/Array/api/template.md

 ```

 When the block returns <tt>0</tt>, the order for <tt>a</tt> and <tt>b</tt>
-is unpredictable, and may be unstable:
+is indeterminate, and may be unstable:

 ```ruby
 a = 'abcde'.split('').shuffle